mhmod36/Deep-Learning-Nanodegree-Projects/project 5 - SageMaker Deployment/README.md

-# SageMaker Deployment Project
+# project 5 - SageMaker Deployment

-The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
-This project assumes some familiarity with SageMaker, the mini-project, Sentiment Analysis using XGBoost, should provide enough background.
+## Project Overview

-Please see the [README](https://github.com/udacity/sagemaker-deployment/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).
+In this project, I trained and deployed a PyTorch sentiment analysis model using Amazon SageMaker on AWS.
+This model will be trained to do sentiment analysis on movie reviews (positive or negative reviews).
+I built the model, deployed it, and created a gateway for accessing this model from a website.